claucoals/shadow-cannon/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU Affero General Public License v3.0.
 For more details, see the LICENSE file.

 ## Copyright and Copying